ebrahimfeghhi/transformers_with_dietcorp/README.md

    4. python setup.py install
    5. find build \\( -name "lm_decoder*.so" -o -name "lm_decoder*.pyd" \\)
    6. Move the file to your desired location, and rename it "lm_decoder.so".
 Recommend not including it in git repo, because the build depends on each system.
-   7. Change file path in lm_utils to where lm_decoder.so is located.
+   7. Change file path in lm_utils.py to where lm_decoder.so is located.

 5. **Submit predictions**
    Upload the generated `.txt` files to EvalAI for test-set WER: